What to Send During the Holiday Season

 Marketers, as you know, the holiday countdown has officially started.
-Have you started organizing your email sending calendar?
+Have you started setting up your email campaigns?
 Do you know what promotions you want to run?
-Which lists you’d like to send each promotion to?
-To assist in your planning, we’ve created a digital guide that will lead you into a successful holiday sales season.
+Have you decided who's getting what email?
+To help, we've created a guide that will lead you into a successful holiday sales season.

 Wouldn't it would be easier if our customers limited their spending to one event (like Black Friday, for example?)
 Unfortunately, it doesn't work like that.
 To generate the most sales, we need to spread our efforts across the various holidays.
 From our email marketing experts to you, these are the holidays you should be focusing on and the sending guide you should follow: